jonsagara/LocationByZip/README.md

 This assumes that you are using SQL Server 2005 or above.

-1. From the [Downloads](http://bitbucket.org/jonsagara/locationbyzip/downloads) tab, download ZipCode.7z.
+1. From the [Releases](https://github.com/jonsagara/LocationByZip/releases/tag/3.0.0) page, download ZipCode.7z.
 2. Using [7-Zip](http://www.7-zip.org/) or your favorite decompressor, extract ZipCode.sql from ZipCode.7z.
 3. In SQL Server Management Studio, create or select a database where you want the ZipCode table to live.
 4. Open ZipCode.sql in a new query window, and ensure your database is selected.